kkshivani18/portfolio-site/README.md

 # Portfolio

-### A clean and responsive personal portfolio to showcase my web development projects and skills.
+### A clean and responsive personal portfolio to showcase my experience, projects and skills.

 ### Getting Started